twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-05-breaking-the-axle-of-the-taints%zh.rst

 If you break them (the axle) the wheel can’t move.
 The wandering round of existence (saṁsāra) can’t continue.
 The khandhas you get are foul or loathsome dukkha (asubha dukkha).
 In this situation you are adding more of the asubha dukkha of the loads of sons and daughters is very shameful indeed (to the ariyans’ eyes).

 We are quite foolish and crazy people.
-We had coffins and sometimes not when we were wandering in saṁsāra sometime; sometime we had clothes and sometime not (As human beings and animals, mostly without any clothes and coffins to bury).
+We had coffins and sometimes not when we were wandering in saṁsāra; sometime we had clothes and sometime not (As human beings and animals, mostly without any clothes and coffins to bury).

 Therefore we are wandering with shame and disadvantages.
 Let us do the job of breaking the axle.
 If we break the axle even though the whole wheel are connecting with it still can’t move on.
 The axle is greed and wrong view (lobha and diṭṭhi).
 Therefore taṇhā is more powerful than ignorance.
 We can only break the axle with the sword of the path (factors of the path).